hsaunders1904/MScContur/AnalysisTools/GridSetup/README.txt

 batch_submit_prof.py
 --------------------

-- Must be called with the -n or --num_points flag to specify how many points to sample and run.
+- Must be called specifying the number of points to sample.

 - You should check that the paths specified for variables 'herwig_setup' and 'contur_setup' point to the correct places.